QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_1.rst

 We describe two versions of the model, one in this lecture and the other in :doc:`Cass-Koopmans Competitive Equilibrium <cass_koopmans_2>`.

-Together, the two lectures  illustrate what is, in fact, a more general connection between a **planned economy** and an economy organized as a **competitive equilibrium**.
+Together, the two lectures  illustrate what is, in fact, a more general connection between a **planned economy** and a decentralized economy organized as a **competitive equilibrium**.

 This lecture is devoted to the planned economy version.